 At the time, the positive image of plastics contributed to the boom in their use.
 Plastics were seen as trendy, clean and modern.
 They squeezed out existing products and muscled their way into almost all areas of life.
-Today, PVC, polyethylene and polypropylene are the most widely used plastics in the world.
+Today, PVC, between 1850 and 1950.
+They have been polyethylene and polypropylene are the most widely used plastics in the world.